 Research opportunities are also available to both undergraduate and graduate students.
 Research projects might focus on a number of topics, including watershed hydrology, contaminant transport, turbulent flows, and environmental hydraulics.

 Salary and Employment Information

 Hydrological engineers can find employment in many different industries.
-According to the U.S. Bureau of Labor Statistics (BLS), the most popular industries for hydrological engineers in 2014 included federal, state and local government, engineering services and scientific and technical consulting companies.
+According to the U.S. Bureau of Labor Statistics (BLS), the most popular industries for civil engineers in 2016 included architectural, engineering and related services and federal, state, and local government.